Cool Old Games

 Spoil Five Rules

-The main rules of the game are as follows:
+The key rules of the game are as follows:

-• Players must follow suit if they are able to.
-Players that do not follow suit cannot win the trick unless they play a Trump card.
+- Players must follow suit if they are able to.
+Players who do not follow suit cannot win the trick unless they play a Trump card.

-• The rankings of the cards will vary, depending on whether the suit is Trumps or not.
-Black card usually rank from 2-10, while red cards rank from 10-2.
+- The rankings of the cards will vary, depending on whether the suit is Trumps or not.
+Black cards usually rank from 2-10, while red cards rank from 10-2.

 Example Scenario